 Pro Tip: You can enter up to 7 airports in both the departure or arrival fields to search for flights from or to multiple different cities at once.
-Just separate each airport with a comma after typing in the airport code to add multiple airports.
+Just use the plus icon to the right of the "Where from?" field.

 Adjust the filters as you wish and then click on the calendar icon in the “departure date” field to see two months of pricing at once.
 You can easily scroll through the months to find the cheapest flights by clicking on the arrows on either side of the calendar.
 Adjust the trip length it searches for at the bottom left of the calendar box.
 Unfortunately, you can’t choose a range for the trip length and Google will only search for a specific trip length at one time.
 It may help to search one-way flights in each direction first and then combine cheap dates in a roundtrip search since not all airlines sell one-way tickets for half the roundtrip price.

 If your dates are set in stone, but you’re flexible on where you want to travel, Google’s explore feature is an excellent tool to just browse where there are cheap flights on the map.
 Just enter your departure city and travel dates—leave the arrival city blank or just type in a general region such as “Europe” or “South America”.
 It will then give you a map view with prices all over the globe.
 You can zoom in/out and scroll around the world to find where it is cheap to fly on those dates.